 How can I avoid surprising household hazards?

-.
+- Keep treadmills and exercise equipment secured, powered off and unplugged.
 The rotating belt can cause friction rashes, broken bones and snagged clothing in an instant.

 - Keep the treadmill in a closed room, turn off the power switch (or unplug it).

 - Store the safety key away from the machine so that children can't accidentally turn it on.

 - Keep refrigerator magnets out of reach or secured.
 Small magnets can be swallowed and put children at risk of choking or damaging their stomachs and digestive tracts.